What is Electrochemical Grinding (ECG), Its Parts & How it Works?

 What is Electrochemical Grinding?

 The workpiece is precisely shaped and finished after the metal surface undergoes electrochemical processes that turn it into oxide, which is then removed by the revolving grinding wheel.
-Superior surface finishes and tight tolerances may be easily achieved with this reverse electroplating method, which provides a sophisticated solution for difficult machining requirements.

 The Electrolyte

-Electrolyte has a direct impact on the anode electrochemical reaction, this is why its selection is essential for electrochemical grinding process.
-It should stop machine rust and be safe for human health.
 A rich source, low cost, good economic impact, ease of consumption during processing, non-toxicity to the human body, no dusting of equipment and fixtures, good conductivity for high productivity, and good surface roughness and dimensional accuracy are some of the criteria for choosing an electrolyte.

 Applications

-Below are the applications of electrochemical grinding ECG:
+Below are the applications of electrochemical grinding (ECG):

-- Used in aerospace, power generation, and manufacturing for accurate grinding of hard surfaces, honeycomb structures, and complex turbine blades.
+1. ECG is used in aerospace, power generation, and manufacturing for accurate grinding of hard surfaces, honeycomb structures, and complex turbine blades.

-- Ideal for grinding delicate items, producing sharp products, and finishing hard surfaces.
+2. The process is ideal for grinding delicate items, producing sharp products, and finishing hard surfaces.

-- Ten times faster material removal rate than traditional machining, suitable for hard materials like exotic metals and stainless steel in electronics and medical device manufacture.
+3. It is ten times faster material removal rate than traditional machining, suitable for hard materials like exotic metals and stainless steel in electronics and medical device manufacture.

-- Low abrasion characteristics make it suitable for operations requiring minimal burrs, scratches, and residual tensions.
+4. The ECG’s low abrasion characteristics make it suitable for operations requiring minimal burrs, scratches, and residual tensions.

-- Used to eliminate surface flaws from components, like re-profiling locomotive gears.
+5. It is used to eliminate surface flaws from components, like re-profiling locomotive gears.

-- Used to eliminate fatigue fractures from undersea steel constructions using saltwater as the electrolyte and diamond particles in the grinding wheel.
+6. The process is used to eliminate fatigue fractures from undersea steel constructions using saltwater as the electrolyte and diamond particles in the grinding wheel.

 Parts of ECG

-Nozzle: The nozzle, with a decreasing cross-section area, is crucial for accurately directing electrolyte, increasing velocity and material removal from the workpiece.
+Nozzle: The nozzle, with a decreasing cross-section area, is crucial for accurately directing electrolyte, increasing velocity and removing material from the workpiece.
 Proper nozzle placement ensures the electrolyte contacts both the workpiece and the grinding wheel.

 Sleeve: A sleeve is a tool that efficiently transfers electrical energy to the grinding wheel, facilitating the machining process.

 Grinding wheel: The grinding wheel, a central component of an electrochemical grinding machine, serves as the cathode, connecting to the negative terminal of the power supply.
-It is made of insulating materials like diamond and aluminium oxide, contributing only 5-10% of material removal.
+It is made of insulating materials like diamond and aluminum oxide, contributing only 5-10% of material removal.
 The majority is achieved through electrolyte action, resulting in minimal wear.

 Collecting tank: The electrolyte is collected in a designated tank after use, either for disposal or potential reuse, based on environmental and requirements considerations.